DreamTechVR/SRCW/README.md

 No configuration required.

-The unlocker runs automatically when the game loads and:
+The unlocker runs automatically or on hot key when the game loads and:
 - Applies all unlocks
 - Clears UI flags
 - Maintains performance via timed execution